SunsJay/gen-random/README.md

 In most development scenarios, we need to generate random numbers that include letters, numbers, and sometimes letters.

-So, this lib includes this function.
+So, this lib includes these functions, we just need to set length and kind of randmon number.

 ```rust
     use gen_random